-Feeling vulnerable is not a sentiment I enjoy.
-Recently I experienced a situation which made me evaluate how I come to terms with vulnerability and if courage is a position I am able to take.
+Feeling vulnerable is uncomfortable; at least for me.
+Recently I experienced a situation that made me evaluate how I come to terms with vulnerability and if courage is a position I am able to take.

 I was not expecting this flood of angst to start hitting me in this very normal, safe situation.

 I found myself sitting a couple of feet from someone I didn’t know; completely in his control.
-As I prayed about my irrational fear, I came face to face with the realization that I felt uncomfortable and trapped in this intimate setting.
+As I prayed about my irrational fear, I came face to face with the realization that I was feeling vulnerable, uncomfortable, and trapped in this intimate setting.

 This situation made me feel Vulnerable–susceptible to physical or emotional harm.

 Emotional vulnerabilities can leave us feeling just as afraid as if we were in physical danger.
-In these moments it seems easier to let fear take over, but we can chose another option–acknowledge our feelings and trust God to help us maintain our peace.
+In these moments it seems easier to let fear take over, but we can chose another option–acknowledge our feelings and realize feeling vulnerable can help us trust God to maintain our peace.

 - Starting a new job, learning a new skill or entering a new season of life

 - Walking into a room of people we don’t know